ralyodio/bmr/README.md

 To run Bmr, you first need to [download node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.

+Until I release an official package, you will need node.js installed on your system to run the 'npm install' command.
+You can download it from http://nodejs.org

 To install Bmr, you need to clone the git repository:

     git clone https://github.com/chovy/bmr.git